civo/docs/content/docs/vmware-importer/import-from-esxi.md

 - **Networking Requirements**: Dynamic Host Configuration Protocol (DHCP) must be enabled on all network adapters in the machine to ensure proper functionality.

 :::warning
-Warning!
 Always ensure to back up your VMs before initiating any part of this migration process.
 :::

 ### Procedure

 1. Verify VMware Instance
-Access VMware Console: Log into the VMware instance's console using the credentials provided.
+- Access VMware Console.
+Log into the VMware instance's console using the credentials provided.
-Check your services are accessible for local hosts and your adapter IP address.
+- Check your services are accessible for local hosts and your adapter IP address.

 2. Prepare for Migration
-Navigate to VMware Importer Tool
+- Navigate to VMware Importer Tool
-[Login to Civo](https://dashboard.civo.com/login) and use the 'continue with Civo' option and enter your credentials.
+- [Login to Civo](https://dashboard.civo.com/login) and use the 'continue with Civo' option and enter your credentials.

 3. Configuration for Import
-Select Import Type: Choose 'ESXI Import' and provide the ESXI Host and user details.
+- Select Import Type: Choose 'ESXI Import' and provide the ESXI Host and user details.
 Ensure secure password entry.
-Region Selection: For demonstration, select your desired region.
+- Region Selection: For demonstration, select your desired region.

 4. Fetch VM Information
-Initiate Data Fetch: Click 'Fetch Data' to retrieve your VM information.
+- Initiate Data Fetch: Click 'Fetch Data' to retrieve your VM information.
-Select VM for Migration: From the list, tick the box next to the VM you wish to migrate.
+- Select VM for Migration: From the list, tick the box next to the VM you wish to migrate.
 Adjust default settings for region, network, or firewall.

 5. Initiate Migration
-Start Import: Click 'import to Civo' to begin importing your instance to Civo's platform.
+Click 'import to Civo' to begin importing your instance to Civo's platform.

 6. Find the Civo Instance on Dashboard or CLI
 The instance after import and its running status will be displayed the same way as a normal Civo instance.

 7. Connect to Civo Instance
-SSH into Civo Instance: Use SSH to connect to the provided IP address for the Civo instance using your existing VM login credentials.
+SSH into Civo Instance.
+Use SSH to connect to the provided IP address for the Civo instance using your existing VM login credentials.

 8. Verify your application on Civo
 Using your IP address verify your application works as expected.
 If all is in order, a progress bar will display the estimated migration time, updating in real-time.